 100 years after the seismic Russian Revolution, what influences can we find from the Soviet Union and Russia in contemporary Vienna?
-This walk will go beyond the headlines to look at the Russians who live in our city now (including many Chechens and Orthodox Jews, plus many people employed in the creative sector, from dance to opera).
+This walk will go beyond the cliches and headlines to look at the Russians who live in our city now (including many Chechens and Orthodox Jews, plus many people employed in the creative sector, from dance to opera).

 What sort of dialogue existed between Red Vienna and Moscow, in those years after the collapse of the Romanov and Habsburg dynasties?
 We will look at socialist housing and propaganda projects that seem to take inspiration from the East.

-We’ll visit the Russian church and Embassy (at least the exterior!), plus the Memorial to the Victory over Fascism on Schwarzenbergplatz.
-Also the walk will reflect on the huge cultural contribution, from literature to art, ballet to opera, plus vodka and a few restaurants.
+We’ll visit the main Russian Orthodox church and Embassy (at least the exterior!), plus the Memorial to the Victory over Fascism on Schwarzenbergplatz.
+And reflect on the huge cultural contribution, from literature to art, ballet to opera, plus several bars and restaurants.
 The parents of the current president of Austria, Alexander van der Bellen, were Russian and Estonian.

 We believe that dialogue and curiosity will always be preferable to hate and frontiers.
 Let’s find out what we share, between Moscow and Vienna.